Park Lane International School

 The solution: Catchbox plus for the classroom

 The Catchbox plus system met all the criteria set out by Jakub and Park Lane management.
-The system consists of two wireless microphones - the wearable Presenter mic and the throwable Audience mic, In the classroom, teachers wear the presenter mic to provide clear, high-quality audio to remote students.
-If a particular class is using a hybrid model, students can also use the Audience mic to share ideas between those in the classroom and those at home.
+The system consists of two wireless microphones - the wearable presenter Clip mic and the throwable Cube audience mic, In the classroom, teachers wear the presenter mic to provide clear, high-quality audio to remote students.
+If a particular class is using a hybrid model, students can also use the audience Cube mic to share ideas between those in the classroom and those at home.

 Above all, the simplicity of the Catchbox plus system made it the obvious choice for Jakub and Park Lane.
 The Plus system is 'plug-and-play' meaning there's no need for an advanced technical setup.
 In-fact, the receiver can be plugged directly into a computer's USB port and then connected to zoom by selecting “Catchbox” as the audio input in the app.